jamespooley/jamespooley/README.md

 * As an IC, I currently work on data projects and products with a strong econometrics and operations research flavor.
 * As a people manager, I optimize for team psychological safety.
+* I like modeling person-level data 👨
+* I like time series forecasting 📈
+* I like stochastic processes 🎲